ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/programming-projects/temperature-conversion.md

     you should only commit to your repository once you have made substantive changes to your project and you are ready to confirm its correctness.
-Before you commit to your repository, you can still run checks on your own computer by either using Poetry or Docker and GatorGrader.
+Before you commit to your repository, you can still run checks on your own computer by either using Poetry and GatorGrader.

 ## Project Reflection